Sahilgill24/encode-zkML/README.md

 checked from the data set that contains the link's betweeen the ads and their similarity}

 otherwise

+How interactions work and how data is kept private , also using lib Sodium to give out the result

 sending the data straight to the server , which sends the corresponding ad id's